World's earliest evidence of wine-making found in Georgia

 Scientists on the team came from the United States, Canada, Denmark, France, Italy, Israel and Georgia.
 They have been working for the past four years to re-analyze archeological sites that were found decades ago.

-The fragments of ceramic casks, some decorated with grape motifs, were found at two archeological sites called Gadachrili Gora and Shulaveris Gora, about 30 miles (50 kilometers) south of the Georgian capital Tbilisi.
+The fragments of ceramic casks, some decorated with grape motifs and able to hold up to 80 gallons (300 liters), were found at two archeological sites called Gadachrili Gora and Shulaveris Gora, about 30 miles (50 kilometers) south of the Georgian capital Tbilisi.

-Scientists used new methods to analyze the residue preserved inside -- specifically, an exacting chemical technique known as tandem liquid chromatography-mass spectrometry-mass spectrometry, or LC-MS-MS.
+Researchers used a combination of the latest mass spectrometry and chromatography techniques to identify the ancient compounds.

 This chemical analysis "confirmed tartaric acid, the fingerprint compound for grape and wine," said the PNAS report.